Tyler-Robison/HealthyEater_frontend/README.md

 ### Back End:

 ### `node server.js`
-Starts the server
-CTRL c to exit
+Starts the server, CTRL c to exit

 Runs the app in the development mode.
 Opens the API on port 3001 http://localhost:3001.